-BHP will seek to contribute to improved quality of life for Indigenous peoples through voluntary social investment, support for reinforcement and promotion of Indigenous culture and building the Indigenous cultural awareness of our workforce.
+BHP will seek to contribute to improved quality of life for Indigenous peoples through voluntary social investment, support for reinforcement and promotion of Indigenous culture and building the Indigenous cultural awarenesss of our workforce.

 Public engagement

-BHP will seek to contribute to specific initiatives, programs and public policy processes which advance the interests of Indigenous peoples consistent with the BHP Indigenous Peoples Policy Statement.
+BHP will seek to contribute to specific consistent with the BHP Indigenous Peoples Policy Statement.